 The National Archives is a government agency in the domain of Ministry of Education and Research.
 The National Archives has 3 departments in Tallinn, 3 departments in Tartu (i.e acquisition / preservation / access and enquiry), one unit in Rakvere and one in Valga.
 Also, film archives, Digital Archives, Research and Publishing Bureau as well as Administrative Bureau are the units of the National Archives.
 All Estonian public archives, except Tallinn City Archives and Narva City Archives, belong to the National Archives' system.
 In addition, look at the National Archives':

-The National Archives is located in the centre of Tartu at J. Liivi 4 but will be moved during the summer of 2016 to the new building at Nooruse 3.
+The National Archives' main building is located in Tartu at Nooruse 3, a modern building which will be publicly open in the beginning of 2017.
 The offices of the National Archives are open from Monday to Thursday at 8-17 and on Friday at 8-16, for the reception of the State Archivist please make a booking at the secretary, +372 738 7505.

 Although the National Archives as an institution is young, the establishment of the national archives system started already at the beginning of the Republic of Estonia.
 Due to the Archive Committee's first discussions on March 3 in 1920 and their initiative, the current Historical Archives was established in Tartu as the holding place for historically significant insitutions documents and the State Archives in Tallinn as the keeper of documents of active institutions.
 The 1935 Archives Act strengthened the role of archives in the preservation and usage of society's valuable documents.
 During the Soviet occupation the archives continued their work, the regional archives, which were active in larger towns, were renamed as city archives and governed by Moscow.
-Independent management of the archives was restored in the 1990s and the National Archives of Estonia became active on January 1, 1999, in accordance with the Archives Act passed in 1998 (read further about the history of archives in Estonia: Historical Archives, Film Archives).
+Independent management of the archives was restored in the 1990s and the National Archives of Estonia became active on January 1, 1999, in accordance with the Archives Act passed in 1998.
 Since January 1, 2012, all the state archives function according to the new Archives Act (read also about the last act: yearbook 2009-2010, pp. 15-23).

 The National Archives' advisory body, the Consultative Board, operates for the purpose of co-ordinating the activities of structural units, exchanging information, drawing up a development plan, and making proposals concerning the management of archival activities.
 Members of the Consultative Board are as following: